How to Prepare for the US F-1 Visa Interview

 A Black student stands to the right of the Statue of Liberty in the US.
 In the background are skyscrapers and a blue sky.

 Decoding visa requirements for international students can be challenging.
-Here, we’ll explore recent updates to the student visa process in the United States, and share best practices for acing your F-1 student visa interview (if required—more on that below.)
+Each country has their own set of policies and procedures, and you want your visa application process to be as easy as possible.
+Here, we’ll explore the student visa process in the United States and share best practices for acing your F-1 student visa interview (if required—more on that below.)

 US Student Visa Categories